-Although this pavlova wreath looks complicated, it is actually very simple.
+Although this wreath pavlova looks complicated, it is actually very simple.
 If you are new to pavlovas, just think of it like a meringue wreath recipe.
 Once you have whipped up the meringue, the oven does the hard work.
 Trust me, if you want an easy dessert for entertaining, this is the recipe for you!
 Just like my Chocolate Brownie Trifle, it can be made ahead to save you time and stress on the day…

 - It is a stunning dessert perfect for a festive celebration or dinner party.